polyneme/maggtomic/README.md

 for the motivating near-term use case -- supporting the NMDC pilot project -- the most important operational considerations are familiarity and manageability (see: familiarity) with the chosen technology. `maggtomic` chooses MongoDB.
 Why?
-- Much of the infrastructural support for NMDC is located at two U.S. Dept of Energy (DOE) user facilities: Joint Genome Institute (JGI) and National Energy Research Scientific Computing Center (NERSC).
+- Much of the infrastructural support for NMDC is located at two U.S. Dept. of Energy (DOE) user facilities: Joint Genome Institute (JGI) and National Energy Research Scientific Computing Center (NERSC).
 The JGI Archive and Metadata Organizer (JAMO), which in turn uses NERSC hardware and staff support, manages user-facing metadata with MongoDB.